JuliaML/MLDataUtils.jl/README.md

 ### Data Iteration

-Other partition-needs arise from the fact that the size of interesting datasets is increasing in size as the scientific community continues to improve the state-of-the-art.
+Other partition-needs arise from the fact that the interesting datasets are increasing in size as the scientific community continues to improve the state-of-the-art.
 However, bigger datasets also offer additional challenges in terms of computing resources.
 Luckily, there are popular techniques in place